Skip to main content

 Festive

-Sesame cookies deep-fried and coated in honey.
-They are often served during Ramadan and special occasions.
+Sesame cookies, deep-fried and then coated in honey.
+You'll see them most during Ramadan and at celebrations.

 vegetarianContains: sesameContains: gluten